By Marcin Wojtyczka

 Approach

 How to bring MOB aboard is often the most difficult part of the rescue.
-Each skipper must decide on the final approach to the person in the water based on the “on scene” conditions at his or her location.
+Each skipper must decide on the final approach to the person in the water based on the “on-scene” conditions at his or her location.
 The best preparation will be knowledge of your own specific boat - bare hull and heave-to characteristics in different wind and sea states.

-It is dangerous to come alongside the MOB, especially in rough sea so keep 1-2 boat lengths from the MOB and throw him a line.
+It is dangerous to come alongside the MOB, especially in rough seas so keep 1-2 boat lengths from the MOB and throw him a line.
 In most situations, it is safest to approach the victim with your bow facing into the wind and waves.
 On a smaller boat without a lot of windage, it may be safer to come to a controlled stop upwind of the MOB and drift down on him.

 The windward (upwind) approach: